- Home

 Book A Free Consultation With A Urologist

-Reduce penile curvature
+Improve penile curvature

-Have mild to moderate curvature
+Early stage peyronies disease with mild to moderate curvature

-Prefer non-surgical treatment options
+Prefer a non-surgical approach

 Procedure Overview